 Filing Complaints at Western New England University

 If you are having a problem with an online course, you are encouraged to contact the instructor first.
-Instructor contact information should be readily available in your course's Kodiak classroom.
+Instructor contact information should be readily available in your course's Kodiak or TWEN classroom.
 If contacting the instructor proves to be ineffective or is not the appropriate way to solve your issue, then students may contact the relevant office listed below.

 - For online support services, including tutoring, contact the Academic Success Center.

 - For login/password issues, contact the OIT Help Desk.